-It is important to know what the law says about sex, relationships and young people, as well as broader safeguarding issues.
+It is important that children, staff and parents know what the law says about sex, relationships and young people, as well as broader safeguarding issues.
 This includes a range of important facts and the rules regarding sharing personal information, pictures, videos and other material using technology.
 This will help young people to know what is right and wrong in law, but it can also provide a good foundation of knowledge for deeper discussion about all types of relationships.